Title IX (On-Campus) Reporting

-What is Title IX?
+What Is Title IX?

 SALT LAKE CITY, UT 84112

 Supportive Measures are available to help support you, whether or not you wish to file a formal complaint with our office.
 Supportive measures are non-disciplinary, non-punitive individualized services offered as appropriate, as reasonably available, and without fee or charge.
 If you choose, we can work with the appropriate campus office to obtain extensions of deadlines or other course-related adjustments, modifications of work or class schedules, changes in work or housing locations, leaves of absence, refer you to counseling and/or victim advocacy services, and also implement safety and protective measures, such as no-contact directives, campus escort services, increased security and monitoring of certain areas of the campus and other similar measures.
 You may also request one-on-one training, education, or other requests as defined by you such as asking us to tell the other party that their behavior is expected to stop.
-Training may be able to be implemented anonymously but that may limit our ability to address the behavior.
+Training may be able to be provided anonymously but that may limit our ability to address the behavior.
 Supportive Measures are available, whether or not you file a Formal Complaint with OEO/AA.

 Choosing to report an incident of sexual misconduct can feel empowering for a survivor.
 However, the reporting process can be emotionally difficult.
 Some students may be reluctant to report to the police.
 Some students may also be wary of re-victimization and re-traumatization.
 The survivor should have the choice of whether or not to report and continue with an investigation.
 Talking to a confidential resource can help a survivor decide which options are best for them.